TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-19-how-quickly-turn-project-to-legacy-with-action-injection.md

 ## Welcome Action Injection

 Since Symfony 3.3 there is [new feature](https://github.com/symfony/symfony/pull/21771) that allows to inject services to controller actions.
 It's important to this post, that Symfony [documentation includes important warning](https://symfony.com/doc/current/service_container/3.3-di-changes.html#controllers-are-registered-as-services): "This is only possible in a controller, and your controller service must be tagged with `controller.service_arguments` to make it happen."

 ### Wait, Wait...
 What is this Feature Again?

 Oh, sorry.
 In case you don't know what I'm talking about, here is a little example.
-If you do, skip right to [the pitfall of such approach](#injection-everywhere) bellow.
+If you do, skip right to [the pitfall of such approach](#injection-everywhere) below.

 If not, let's look at this example.
 This is the most simple and clearway to register controller as services: